-55 Handpicked DIY Escape Room Puzzle Ideas That Create Joy & Mystery
+55 Handpicked DIY Escape Room Puzzle Ideas That Spark Joy & Mystery

 Are you foraging for escape room puzzle ideas to craft an amazing adventure?
 Bag the best from this year's bountiful puzzle harvest below.

-So, you’re designing an epic, DIY escape adventure to entertain your friends, challenge your coworkers, or delight your kids.
+So, you’re designing an epic, DIY escape adventure to captivate your friends, challenge your coworkers, or delight your kids.

 Awesome!
 You're in the right place.

-Here's the freshest haul of DIY escape room puzzle ideas you can consume at home.
-They're easy and cheap to craft since they've been hand-selected for first-time designers like you.
+Here's the freshest haul of DIY escape room puzzle ideas you can consume at home, painstakingly hand-selected from the vaults of wisdom by our most experienced Escape Wizards.

 By the way, if you're not sure you’ve got the time (or patience!) to design a bunch of escape room puzzles?
 Why not grab one of our ready-to-play printable escape room kits instead.
 (As this youth pastor discovered, printable escape kits make for a memorable event!)

 The Single Biggest Mistake DIY escape room designers make...